amirzt/amirzt/README.md

 # 💫 About Me:
-🎓 Graduated from Sharif university<br>📱4 year experience in flutter and mobile development<br>👨🏻‍💻currently working as freelancer
+📱4 year experience in flutter and mobile development<br>👨🏻‍💻currently working as freelancer

 # 💻 Tech Stack: